 - Soaps that contain Sodium Laureth Sulfate (SLS), a chemical that dissolves the skin’s natural protective fats and dries it more easily than other mild non-ionic surfactants SLS is often contaminated with substances such as 1,4-Dioxane or Ethylene Oxide, considered carcinogenic by the IARC

 - Preservatives known to be allergenic, such as Methylisothiazolinone (MIT) or Benzyl alcohol

 2. Keep your little one’s skin well hydratedRight after bathing, apply a natural deep repair cream and massage your baby’s skin gently.
 This daily ritual will help deeply moisturize your baby's skin.
 While it is recommended to apply cream right after bathing, you can also reapply several times a day for best results.
 To avoid allergic reactions, opt for an hypoallergenic moisturizer that is free of synthetic fragrances or alcohol.
-Carefully read product labels to choose safe and natural ingredients and look for the National Eczema Association (NEA) seal of approval on the packaging.
+Carefully read product labels to choose safe and natural ingredients on the packaging.